lob-software/aeronic/README.md

 }
 ```

-`AeronicWizard` can then be used to create a publisher of type `TradeEvents` and bind a subscriber implemented above:
+`AeronicWizard` can then be used to create a publisher of type `TradeEvents` and bind a subscriber implemented above.
+The two will communicate via a given Aeron channel / stream ID:

 ```java
 final Aeron aeron = Aeron.connect(aeronCtx);